taxprofiler/taxpasta/docs/tutorials/getting-started.md

 As with Kraken2, this looks much more tabular, and we can see references to _both_ input files.

+!!! danger

+        We do not (directly) support merging _across_ different classifiers/profilers, as each tool may have it's own database, metric, _and_ taxonomy ID system,.
+This can risk making naïve assumptions and false-positive interpretations, thus `taxpasta` is designed to help _prepare_ data for cross-classifier without doing it itself.
+We rather highly recommend doing this mindfully in an exploratory fashion.
+We provide examples of how to do this carefully using R and Python in the corresponding [How to merge across classifers](/how-tos/how-to-merge-across-classifiers) section.

+        However if you really want this functionality, please let the developers know via a [feature request](https://github.com/taxprofiler/taxpasta/issues/new?assignees=&labels=enhancement&template=03-feature-request.yml&title=%5BFeature%5D+).

 ## Additional functionality